Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of bialgebras and Hopf modules

 \end{lemma}

-The proof of the lemma is routine and is best done graphically.
-A diagrammatic version of, for instance, the~\eqref{eqn:HtoH*} part of the equivalence is given on Fig.~\ref{pic:DualViaRainbow}\circled{B}.
-Note that with the arched dualities, one would have to take the category $\ModCat_{(V^*)^{op}}$ on the right.
+The proof is routine and is best done graphically.
+A diagrammatic version of the transformation~\eqref{eqn:HtoH*} is given in Fig.~\ref{pic:DualViaRainbow}{B}.
+With the arched dualities, one would have to take the category $\ModCat_{(V^*)^{op}}$ on the right.

-\begin{convention} Here and afterwards thin lines stand for the basic vector space~$V$ or~$H$, dashed lines for its dual, and thick colored lines for different types of modules over it. \end{convention}
+\begin{convention} Here and below thin lines stand for the basic vector space, dashed lines for its dual, and thick colored lines for different types of modules over it. \end{convention}